Catalystpay-LTD/gateway-scripts/README.md

 - A simple Node.js + Express backend to interact with the PayByLink API.
 - A responsive HTML frontend for generating links and testing the flow.
 - Support for Apple Pay and major browsers.
+- Support for Google Pay for all major browsers.

 ## Coming Soon